limsonglip/Google-Cybersecurity-Professional-Portfolio/2. Controls and Compliance Checklist/README.md

 ## Step 1: Access supporting material
 The following supporting material will help to complete this activity.

-Link to supporting material: Botium Toys: <a href="2.
-Controls and Compliance Checklist/Botium Toys Scope, goals, and risk assessment report.pdf">Botium Toys: Scope, goals, and risk assessment report</a>
+Link to supporting material: Botium Toys: <a href="Botium Toys Scope, goals, and risk assessment report.pdf">Botium Toys: Scope, goals, and risk assessment report</a>

 ## Step 2: Conduct the audit: Controls and compliance checklist
 Finally, be sure to download and save a copy of the completed activity.
 Upload it to the portfolio platform, then share with potential employers to help demonstrate knowledge and experience.